sshilal1/mern-login-component/README.md

-# settling-america
+# mern-react-login
-A daily quest-based dramatization of the settlement and development of america
+A React component, integrating with Mongo, Express, and Node for handling user login/registration